ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-nieht,
+My friends would look upon my quiet face
+Before they laid it in its renting place.
+And deem that death had left it almost fair;
+And, laying snow-white flowers against my hair,
-smooth it down with tearful tenderness,
+Would smooth it down with tearful tenderness,
 And fold my hands with lingering caress;
 Poor hands, so empty and so cold to-night.
 If I should dio to-night,